its-rajesh/Wave-U-Net/README.md

 ## Standard MUSDB18HQ

 > MUSDB18HQ is internally artificially bled to evaluate the performance of the effect of leakage.
-The actual source is maintained dominant and other sources is bled to it with a volume reduction of 10dB.
+The actual source is maintained dominant and other sources are bled to it with a volume reduction of 10dB.
 Trained on [PyTorch: Wave-U-Net](https://github.com/f90/Wave-U-Net-Pytorch) network.

 ### Results: